xAPI-vle/xAPI-vle-recipe/login.md

 # VLE User Logged In Recipe
-Rev:
+Rev: 1.0

 ## Purpose
-An activity for a user logging in to a VLE
+This activity records a user logging in to a VLE.
 ## Definition
 ### Actor